Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 ## Attack Rolls

-Whenever an ability targets an enemy unit, there may be an attack roll.
+Whenever a unit is included targeted, there may be an attack roll.
 Often abilities are guaranteed and always have the same effect - in these cases, don't bother rolling.

 If *anything* could trigger based on the result of the die roll, like some luck thief who likes it when people rolls 1s, then roll just for that.